szandara/celery-one/README.rst

 |Build Status|

 Celery One allows you to prevent multiple execution and queuing of `celery <http://www.celeryproject.org/>`_ tasks.
-The project is a fork of `celery-once https://github.com/TrackMaven/celery-once` to which I give all credits for the initial architecture.
-The package was created to add more functionality to the latter.
+The project is a fork of `celery-once <https://github.com/TrackMaven/celery-once>`_ to which I give all credits for the initial architecture and part of this README :).
+The project was created to add more functionality to the original version.
-``celery_one`` is not directly compatible with ``celery_once`` but it's easy to obtain the same behavior.
+``celery_one`` is compatible with ``celery_once``'s previous behaviour if properly configured.

 The main differences are the following:

 * Option to prevent tasks with same id
 * Option to get an AsyncResult if the task is already queue
 * Compatibility with chords and groups
-* Infinite timeout
+* Optional infinite timeout
 * Redis connection pool

 Installation
 ============

-Installing ``celery_one`` with pip, just run:
+To install ``celery_one`` with pip just run:

 ::